 If you or a loved one has suffered an aneurysm, it may have occurred because of a failure to timely are properly diagnose a weakened blood vessel.
-When a person has an aneurysm it is a very serious medical condition and if you are wondering whether your aneurysm happen as a result of medical malpractice contact the Strong Law Firm today. for years, the Strong Law Firm has been very proactive in helping injured persons receive monetary compensation for their injuries.
-Aneurysms happen to thousands of Americans each year and some are the direct result of medical malpractice.
+When a person has an aneurysm it is a very serious medical condition and if you are wondering whether your aneurysm happens as a result of aneurysm medical malpractice contact the Strong Law Firm today. for years, the Strong Law Firm has been very proactive in helping injured persons receive monetary compensation for their injuries.
+Aneurysms happen to thousands of Americans each year and some are the direct result of Aneurysms medical malpractice.
 Often in circumstances where doctors could have made a timely diagnosis and prevented the impact of the aneurysm on the person’s brain.

 What is an Aneurysm?

 Any blood vessel that develops a bulge is considered to be an aneurysm.
 A brain aneurysm occurs from such a bulge within blood vessels of the brain – typically on a weak spot in an artery.
 Brain aneurysms are a weakness in an artery wall or blood vessel that provides blood to the brain.
 As the artery wall weakens, possibly due to disease, injury or a birth defect, it begins to bulge and stretch, much like a balloon.
 The resulting thinned wall can rupture, causing bleeding, also known as a stroke, inside the skull cavity resulting in severe headache and potentially life-threatening increase in pressure.

 Symptoms of an Aneurysm